" "

 Here are seven tips to ensure that your firm is prepared in the event of an attack:

-Plan for action: Develop a cyberattack incident management strategy.
+1. Plan for action: Develop a cyberattack incident management strategy.
 Identify the company’s critical information, assets and services and understand where they are stored.
-Select key individuals who will take charge when an incident occurs, which actions should take place to manage the event, and note the details of IT vendors and cyber liability insurance policies.
-Currently, just 19% of businesses have a formal incident response plan, while 39% have assigned roles in the event of a crisis.
+Select key individuals who will take charge if an incident occurs, which actions should take place to manage the event and note the details of IT vendors and cyber liability insurance policies.

-Duplicate and defend: Backup all files offline regularly (not connected to your network) to minimise disruption and loss in the event of a data breach or ransomware attack.
-These should be kept offline also to avoid threat actors compromising these also – leaving the firm with no viable backups with which to restore systems from.
+5. Duplicate and defend: Backup all files offline regularly (not connected to your network) to minimise disruption and loss in the event of a data breach or ransomware attack.

-Maintain operations: It’s estimated that in 2022, the average estimated cost of each cyberattack was £4,200, rising to £19,400 when looking exclusively at medium and large businesses.
-If unprepared, the financial ramifications of a cyberattack can choke a business’ cashflow, leaving the business itself in jeopardy.
-Explore working capital solutions available through Lloyds Bank to ensure that your firm can still operate if cybercriminals strike.
+7. Maintain operations: If unprepared, the financial ramifications of a cyberattack can choke a business’ cashflow, leaving the business itself in jeopardy.
+Lloyds offer working capital solutions to ensure that your firm can still operate if cybercriminals strike.
+All lending is subject to a satisfactory credit assessment.

 Where to go from here:

-In addition to the above, consider the questions expressed in our Cyber Risk Guidance (PDF, 5.1MB), such as:
+In addition to the above, consider the following questions:

 1 eDiscovery is a process that enables solicitors to identify and supply digital information that can be used as evidence.

-2 Lloyds Bank plc is an introducer to Arthur J. Gallagher Insurance Brokers Limited who arrange and administer Lloyds Bank Business Insurance Services and source products from a panel of insurers.
+2 Lloyds is an introducer to Arthur J. Gallagher Insurance Brokers Limited who arrange and administer Lloyds Business Insurance Services and source products from a panel of insurers.